 According to the World Economic Outlook 2018, the average income of Spanish citizens overtook those of Italians in 2018: USD 38.286 (Spain) vs. 38.140,3 (Italy).

 The International Monetary Funds expects further economic decline for Italy in the next decade (2018-2028).

 CHAINSMOKERS: ITALIANS ARE ADDICTED TO NICOTINE.
 ESPECIALLY TEENAGERS

 It's a very common sight to see Italian pregnant women smoking cigarettes in the streets.

-It looks like Italians did not get the memo: chain-smoking is not only common, especially among teenagers, but rising.
+It appears that Italians did not get the memo: chain-smoking is not only common, especially among teenagers, but actually rising.

 Italy is one of the few Western democracies in which smoking is growing.
 Consider the decline of smoking in the US: